-You need to replace a vehicle log book or 'V5C' if the original got damaged, lost, or stolen.
-A similar process also applies if you did not get a V5C logbook with a new vehicle.
+You must get a replacement log book (V5C) if the original is damaged or lost.
+The same application process also applies if you did not get a V5C after buying a new vehicle.

 Telephone: 0300 790 6802

 Note: How long does a V62 take to process?
-You should allow up to six (6) weeks to process a V62 after applying by postal methods to replace a log book.
+You should allow six (6) weeks for the V62 form to be processed by the DVLA after applying by postal methods.

 Note: What if you have not got the green 'new keeper's details' slip?
-In this case you would have to pay a fee of £25.
-Include a cheque or postal order made payable to 'DVLA, Swansea' and allow up to 6 weeks to get a V5C.
+In this case, you would have to pay a fee of £25 (made payable to 'DVLA, Swansea').
+Allow four (4) to six (6) weeks to have the V5C returned.

-Fill in the standard application for a log book (DVLA V62 form).
-Take it with the £25 fee to a Post Office branch that handles vehicle tax.
+Fill in the standard 'DVLA V62 application form' and take it with the £25 fee to a Post Office branch that handles vehicle taxation.
 The Post Office will confirm whether you can get road tax without the log book.

 DVLA log book not arrived?
 The time to wait for a new V5C logbook varies on how you applied for it.
 You should phone the DVLA if the new log book does not arrive:

-How to get a Replacement Vehicle Log Book V5C in the United Kingdom
+Applying for a New Log Book (V5C) in the United Kingdom